innV0/innV0.com/pages/home.md

 Iterations Refines UI elements and workflow logic; simplifies onboarding steps
 Outcome: Pilot tool saves 30 % of planning time and increases on-time communications by 80 %
 Insights: Leadership will fund full rollout after seeing pilot ROI and show openness to external tech partnerships, preferring small-scale pilots before enterprise-wide changes

+> Innovation doesn’t have to be complicated.
+> We’re here to ensure that your organization can take meaningful steps towards a more innovative future—starting today.

 ## innV0 Projects
 Projects where we experiment with artificial intelligence tools to learn firsthand.
 ## Sent